As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 - British record producer Joe Meek won a lawsuit filed against him for allegedly copying "La Marche d'Austerlitz" in the song "Telstar" a few months after his suicide.

-- In 1977 the governor of Massachussets admitted that Nicola Sacco and Bartolomeo Vanzetti had been tried unfairly and with prejudice, and the only reason he would not pardon them was that it would imply they were guilty of the robbery and two murders they had been executed in 1927.
+- In 1977 the governor of Massachussets admitted that Nicola Sacco and Bartolomeo Vanzetti had been tried unfairly and with prejudice, and the only reason he would not pardon them was that it would imply they were guilty of the robbery and two murders for which they had been executed in 1927.

-- This is one of the reasons Italy has banned death penalty: a wrongfully imprisoned man can still be released, but a wrongfully executed man cannot be resurrected.
+- This is one of the reasons Italy has banned the death penalty: a wrongfully imprisoned man can still be released, but a wrongfully executed man cannot be resurrected.